top of page

 Fossilized Mud Cracks: A Desert Floor Turned Upside Down

 Near the end of the hike, we came across another unique geologic feature: an overhead rock outcrop with well-preserved mud cracks.
-This erosion-carved opening along the trail exposes a mudstone layer, circled in red, where the mud cracks formed millions of years ago.
+This erosion-carved opening exposes a mudstone layer, circled in red, where mud cracks formed millions of years ago.

 The lower rock unit beneath the mud cracks is a well-cemented, durable sandstone, while the upper unit, where the cracks formed, is a weakly cemented mudstone.
-Although the sandstone is stronger, the contact between the two layers is the natural weak point, so it’s not surprising that a major fracture has occurred here, exposing the ancient mud cracks.
+Although the sandstone is stronger, the boundary between the two layers creates a natural zone of weakness, making it unsurprising that a major fracture has formed here, exposing the ancient mud cracks.

 What Are You Seeing

-Looking up at the ledge, it takes a moment to recognize these aren’t random fractures but ancient mud cracks suspended, locked in time for 2-4 million years.
+Looking up at the ledge, it takes a moment to realize these aren’t random fractures, but ancient mud cracks—suspended and locked in time for 2 to 4 million years.
 They didn’t form above us.
 They formed on an exposed, drying mud surface, such as a floodplain, playa, or quiet basin.
 In other words, we’re not looking at a ceiling; we’re standing beneath a former ground surface.
 As the mud dried, it contracted and split into polygonal shapes.
 Later, new sediment buried this surface, protecting it.
 The cracks themselves were filled with sediment or minerals (now seen as darker lines), which helped preserve the pattern.

 How It Ended Up Above You